novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-137.md

 “Yes, her.”

-“That's her choice.
-How would I know?”
+“That's her choice.”

 “It's a shame.”

-“What is?”
+“How so?”

 “If she flies first class, I can switch seats with her again.”